 According to Minnesota’s Compulsory Instruction Law, instruction must be provided in at least the following subjects:

-- Social studies including history, geography and government
+- Social studies including history, geography, economics, government, and citizenship; and

 - Health and physical education

 Non-public school students are not required to take state assessments.
 District 191 will, for a fee, test non-public students if they reside within the district attendance area.
-Requests for an assessment must be made at least two months prior to the assessment date.
+Requests for an assessment must be made by March 1.
 All assessments will be administered at a District 191 school.
-These assessments do not replace the annual standardized achievement examinations required of home school students.
+These assessments do not replace the annual standardized achievement examinations required of homeschool students.

 Special Education Services